maddieky/panjiva-code/README.md

 # panjiva-code
-Code used to create the figures in our Panjiva data paper: "Bill of Lading Data in International Trade Research withan Application to the Covid-19 Pandemic"
+Code used to create the figures in our Panjiva data paper: "Bill of Lading Data in International Trade Research with an Application to the Covid-19 Pandemic"